infracloudio/kubernetes-scheduling-examples/README.md

 ### Prerequisites
 If you don't have the kubernetes cluster ready, you can set it up using [kops](https://github.com/kubernetes/kops) or [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).

-This tutorial, however, assumes that you have a working kubernetes cluster and kubelet is properly configured to access it.
+This tutorial, however, assumes that you have a working kubernetes multi-node cluster and kubectl is properly configured to access it.
 To verify this, run the following command
 ```
 kubectl get nodes